 Now let’s look at how to pull in personalized data into your emails.

-How to add the subscriber’s name to the email body
+How to add the subscriber’s name—or custom data you collected —to the email body

 Step 1.
 Add a Text block to your email.